What Is RAG? Retrieval Augmented Generation for Beginners

 Now imagine a different approach.

-You provide the Q3 report directly in your prompt and say “Answer ONLY using information from this document.
-If the answer isn’t in the document, say so.”
 The AI reads your actual data, quotes the relevant sections, and admits when information is missing.
 The summary is accurate because it’s grounded in your sources, not the model’s training data.

 This is Retrieval-Augmented Generation, or RAG.
 Instead of relying on what the model learned during training (which might be outdated, generic, or just wrong for your situation), you provide the exact documents you want it to use.
 The model retrieves relevant parts and generates answers based only on that context.